samiemostafavi/wireless-pr3d/measurements/campaign2/measure-EP5G.md

 NOTES:
 - `sleep 60` is important to avoid errors.
 After each measurement round, irtt server needs to save the data, this takes time.
 - Also, if the client does not change its port every time it is better.
 That is why `55500` is set as the port.
+- `> /proc/1/fd/1 2>&1` sends stdout and stderr to the container's main logs terminal.

 ### Uplink